 Global Dividend Yields by Country

-The table below lists historical dividend yields of the largest economies in the world.
-When estimating whether the stock market of a country might be undervalued, the current dividend yield should not be directly compared to other nations.
-As a rough valuation indicator, the dividend yield works best when the current yield of a country is compared to the nation’s historical average ratio.
-The yields have been calculated by using the benchmark equity index for each country.
+The table below presents historical dividend yields for the world’s largest economies.
+When assessing whether a country’s stock market may be undervalued, its current dividend yield should not be directly compared to those of other nations.
+Instead, dividend yield serves as a more effective valuation indicator when measured against the country’s historical average.
+The yields are calculated using each nation’s benchmark equity index.

-For the latest & historical valuation data for 30+ nations/regions/indices, check the data subscriptions provided by Siblis Research.
+For the latest and historical valuation data on 30+ countries, regions, and indices, explore the data subscriptions offered by Siblis Research.

 Dividend Yields by Country